 Data Source: Public Works.
-By using GPS/AVL software, we are able to track our truck fleet, and gather tabular data as to location, travel time (overall, and while plowing), travel distance (overall, and while plowing), and material application amounts.
-In addition, we are able to generate mapping showing the locations of our fleet and their movements at any given time.
+By using GPS/AVL software, St. Louis County is able to track its truck fleet, and gather tabular data as to location, travel time (overall, and while plowing), travel distance (overall, and while plowing), and material application amounts.
+In addition, the County is able to generate mapping showing the locations of its fleet and its movements at any given time.